orkunkinay/n-gram-Smoothing-Techniques-Experiment/README.md

-# n-gram-Smoothing-Techniques-Experiment
+# A Comparative Study of Smoothing Techniques for N-Gram Models

+## Introduction
+This repository contains the implementation of an experiment aimed at evaluating various smoothing techniques applied to n-gram models in Natural Language Processing (NLP).
+The evaluation is based on perplexity scores, which measure the effectiveness of these techniques in handling unseen events.

-## Paper Abstract:
+## Experiment Overview
-Smoothing techniques are critical in Natural Language Processing (NLP) for addressing the issue of zero probabilities in language models.
-This research paper presents a comparative study of various smoothing techniques applied to n-gram models of different orders.
-The evaluation metric used is perplexity, which measures the effectiveness of these techniques.
-The study investigates the performance of Additive (Laplace) Smoothing, Good-Turing Smoothing, Jelinek-Mercer Smoothing, Kneser-Ney Smoothing, and their respective improvements across unigram, bigram, and trigram models.
+The experiment involves:
+- Data preprocessing and exploration
+- Implementation of various smoothing techniques
+  - Additive (Laplace) Smoothing
+  - Good-Turing Smoothing
+  - Jelinek-Mercer Smoothing
+  - Kneser-Ney Smoothing
+  - Modified Kneser-Ney Smoothing
+- Training unigram, bigram, trigram, and 4-gram models
+- Evaluation of models using perplexity as the performance metric